-There are no cycling facilities outside the towns in the rural areas of Wicklow, even though some are closely clustered such as Bray and Greystones.
+There are no cycling facilities outside the towns in the rural areas of Wicklow.

 FUTURE CYCLE NETWORK PLANNING

 2.1.
 Strategic Urban and Transport Planning

 The proposed Cycle Network Plan for the Greater Dublin Area has been developed having regard to various other plans and policies that will affect the outcome of the strategy.
 The following policies, studies, guidelines, plans and schemes are relevant to the cycle network: